December 31st

 Commentary:

-This metaphor is used very appropriately to depict the value of values!
-Even if one is the lone offspring, if he has good values and efficacy he will always bring more joy to his parents than a hundred dull and foolish children.
+This metaphor is very appropriately used to depict the value of values!
+Even if one is the lone offspring, if he has good values and efficacy, he will always bring more joy to his parents than a hundred dull and foolish children.

 Values carry the most value!
+They are more expensive than price.

-वरम् एकः गुणी पुत्रः न च मुर्खः शतानि अपि ।
+pada vigrahaH: वरम् एकः गुणी पुत्रः न च मुर्खः शतानि अपि ।

 varam ekaḥ guṇī putraḥ na ca murkhaḥ śatāni api ।